 I’ve been a big Christian Fiction fan since my adolescence, and I’d like to see more diverse books published by Christian publishers, particularly some of the larger ones.
-That’s not a complaint or an accusation against anyone, nor is it a claim that diversity in Christian Fiction doesn’t exist.
-This is simply an expressed desire to see more of it, to better reflect diversity in Christianity.
+That’s not an accusation against anyone, nor is it a claim that diversity in Christian Fiction doesn’t exist at all.
+This is simply an expressed desire to see so much more of it, to better reflect diversity in Christianity.

 I’ve nothing against publishing houses, imprints, or genre and subgenre categories that are meant to target specific niche markets and readers’ tastes.
-Oh, it may not be very feminist of me to have little problem with the terms “Women’s Fiction” or “Chick Lit,” books written by women and/or specifically marketed to women.
-Hey, I’m a woman and a pretty awesome chick–market your fiction and lit to me as much as you wish, dear publishers.
+For instance, I don’t have any problem with the terms “Women’s Fiction” or “Chick Lit,” books written about women, specifically marketed to women.
+Hey, I’m a woman and a pretty awesome chick—market your fiction and lit to me as much as you wish, dear publishers.
 More love to women!
 We’re great.
-And if Men’s Fiction becomes a mainstream genre designation, then, hey.
-More love to men!
-They’re great.

 However, I’d never wish to see a day when all, or even most, books with female main characters could only be found in Women’s Fiction, or all or most books with male main characters could only be found in Men’s Fiction.
 How would that even work? 😀 At some point, these men and these women would have to come together in order for humanity to be humanity.

 I realize that Christian publishers, like any publishers, are looking to make money, to put out products that will sell.
-I’m not sure how deep or far certain marketing facts or assumptions may run: “Caucasian readers likely won’t buy books with African-American protagonists pictured on the covers,” or “African-American readers likely won’t buy books with Japanese protagonists pictured on the covers,” or “In light of our popular authors and the demographics of their reading audiences, a need for more diverse books doesn’t seem too great at present.”
+I’m not sure how deep or far certain marketing facts or assumptions may run: “Caucasian readers likely won’t buy books with African American protagonists pictured on the covers,” or “African American readers likely won’t buy books with Japanese protagonists pictured on the covers,” or “In light of our popular authors and the demographics of our reading audience, a need for more diverse books doesn’t seem too great to us, as a publisher.”
 I don’t know what all the cases may be, and I’m not a marketing expert.